Charlotte Third Party Liability Attorney

 Because of workers’ compensation, injured workers generally do not have the option of suing their employers.
 If someone else was in part responsible for the accident, however, a third-party liability lawsuit is a way for an injured worker to obtain full and adequate compensation.

-You can to talk with one of our attorneys, free of charge, about the possibility of increasing your compensation through a third-party liability claim.
-Call 704-323-7822 or 844-452-3688 toll free, or contact us online for a free initial consultation.
+You can talk with one of our attorneys, free of charge, about the possibility of increasing your compensation through a third-party liability claim.
+Call 704-335-1500 or 800-948-0577 toll-free, or contact us online for a free initial consultation.